rusterize

 High performance rasterization tool for Python built in Rust.
 This

-repository is heavily based on the [fasterize](https://github.com/ecohealthalliance/fasterize.git) package built in C++
+repository stems from the [fasterize](https://github.com/ecohealthalliance/fasterize.git) package built in C++

 # Installation